ViktoriiaTan/DSToolkits/report/report2.md

 A hash function is a special type of function in computing for implementing security.
 It takes input (which can be anything from a string of text to a file) and converts it into a fixed-size string of characters.
 This output, typically a sequence of numbers and letters (hash value/ hash code).
 Hash function is widely used:
 - Cryptocurrency (to secure transactions)
-- Password verification for authentication (websites hash and store passwords.
-During login, they compare the hash of the entered password with the stored hash for security)
+- Password verification for authentication (websites hash and store passwords and then during login, they compare the hash of the entered password with the stored hash for security)
 - Data and file integrity check (check the integrity of data or files.
 Checking the hash of an uploaded file against its original ensures that it hasn’t been modified)
-- Digital signature (maintain the integrity of digital signatures.
-Data is hashed and encrypted for signing, and this process is reversed for verification)
+- Digital signature (maintain the integrity of digital signatures; data is hashed and encrypted for signing and this process is reversed for verification)

 **What is a Python module, package and script?
 How do they differ from one another?**